magnolia-community/react-area51-alpha/README.md

 Capabilities

 * Use any React component without modification.
-They get all CMS content passed in as props.
+They recieve all CMS-managed content passed in as `props`.
+* Handles injecting 'EditorHints' into the DOM to support the editing UI of the CMS.
-* Supports nested components.
+* Supports managing nested components.
-* Supports multiple pages.
+* Supports managing a tree of 'pages'.

 Screenshot of React Demo Project being edited in a CMS.
 ![Area51 Demo Project in Magnolia](mag-aliens-demo/_dev/README-demo-project.jpg)